CoedUgly did a great post on interview outfits. It’s centered around getting an internship for college students but the outfit still applies.

 When Zoia reaches 200 Chic Points, she will be in the Style Council!

 I would wear a pencil skirt with a nice blouse, tights and ballerinas or low heels.
 I would keep it black.
-Concerning the hair I would do a ponytail or vintage curls, like Dita Von Teese, and I would keep the make up simple.posted almost 2 years ago
+Concerning the hair I would do a ponytail or vintage curls, like Dita Von Teese, and I would keep the make up simple.posted over 3 years ago

 I’d wear a nice blouse of a color that stands out and makes the interviewer actually has a memory of my interview.
-I’d pair that up with a cute pencil skirt.posted about 1 year ago
+I’d pair that up with a cute pencil skirt.posted almost 3 years ago

 I work at an office and I tend to wear black trousers, pumps, a nice blouse and a blazer.
 I keep the make-up simple but make sure to give my face a good coverage.

-Good luck with your interviews!posted about 1 year ago
+Good luck with your interviews!posted almost 3 years ago